-Online payroll and human resource software provider Paycom (NYSE:PAYC) reported results in line with analysts' expectations in Q2 FY2023, with revenue up 26.6% year on year to $401.1 million.
-The company also expects next quarter's revenue to be around $411 million, roughly in line with analysts' estimates.
-Paycom Software made a GAAP profit of $64.5 million, improving from its profit of $57.4 million in the same quarter last year.
+Online payroll and human resource software provider Paycom (NYSE:PAYC) fell short of analysts' expectations in Q3 FY2023, with revenue up 21.6% year on year to $406.3 million.
+Next quarter's outlook also missed expectations with revenue guided to $422.5 million at the midpoint, or 6.59% below analysts' estimates.
+Turning to EPS, Paycom made a non-GAAP profit of $1.77 per share, improving from its profit of $1.27 per share in the same quarter last year.

-Founded in 1998 as one of the first online payroll companies.
-Today, Paycom (NYSE:PAYC) provides software for small and medium-sized businesses (SMBs) to manage their payroll and HR needs in one place.
+Founded in 1998 as one of the first online payroll companies, Paycom (NYSE:PAYC) provides software for small and medium-sized businesses (SMBs) to manage their payroll and HR needs in one place.

 Human Capital Management (HCM) software is meant to streamline mundane, but vital, business functions like keeping attendance, running payroll, and keeping compliant with shifting Federal and local government taxes and labor laws.
 For many small and medium sized businesses, these are often handled by their accountant which is an unnecessarily expensive use of resources, or QuickBooks style spreadsheets which don’t have sufficient functionality.

 Using a single database or system of records, Paycom is a cost effective solution that allows SMBs to simplify the management of all their HR operations throughout an employee’s lifecycle, from when they first apply for a job, to onboarding and managing performance reviews, all the way through collecting retirement benefits.